Thomas Tull: Personal life

-He resides in Pittsburgh, Pennsylvania with his wife and their children.
+He resides in Edgeworth, Pennsylvania, with his wife and their children.
 They previously lived in Thousand Oaks, California.
 In January 2018, the 33-plus-acre Thousand Oaks compound was listed for $85 million.

 Tull has been a fan of the Pittsburgh Steelers since age four and in 2009 became a part-owner of the team.
+He also owns a minority stake in the New York Yankees.

 He is a founder and member of the American rock and southern soul band Ghost Hounds, in which he plays guitar.

+Tull is a member of the Board of Governors for the Naismith Basketball Hall of Fame.